 Some of the chemical ingredients found in nail polish have been found to be detrimental to human health for a number of reasons.

-Here are the top 3 to watch out for:
+Here are the top 3 toxins to watch out for:

-- Formaldehyde.
-A carcinogen and is used in laboratories to preserve dead things.
-There are strict warnings for use of formaldehyde in anything that touches the skin or can be inhaled
+- Formaldehyde: A carcinogen that is used in laboratories to preserve dead things.
+There are strict warnings for use of formaldehyde in anything that touches the skin or can be inhaled.

 Those 3 together make up what some call the toxic trio .